mokuda2/senioryearreflection/_posts/2023-01-05-Ideals-Clash.md

 “No, it won’t be…”

 We got some ice cream and talked some more.
-I had never been to Baskin-Robbins, even though I walked past it every day my freshman year.

-Afterwards, Gyuna and I were going to walk home.
+Afterwards, Gyuna and I walked home.
 I decided to go down the road she was going to take before we went our separate ways.

 “Oh SHOOT!”
 I cried.